makeworld-the-better-one/fmrl/spec.md

 Any field can be missing, empty, or null and the user data will still be valid.
 Therefore, `{}` is a valid status, there just isn't much going on.

 Clients MUST support setting and getting all the fields above.

 Servers MAY choose to not support some, like avatars or emoji.
 So any of the field-specific requirements below for servers only apply if servers choose to support that field.
 Servers SHOULD support all fields, however.

+If a server chooses not to support a field, it MUST silently drop the field, and MUST NOT simply set the field without validation or something similar.

 ### `avatar`